shambhavi-jilkar/C-Practice/README.md

 # C-Practice
-Practice programs for C language
+Practice program for C language : Finding the factorial of a number using recursion